-A Jewish intellectual discovers St. Teresa of Avila, converts, and dies for her blood
+A Jewish intellectual discovers St. Teresa of Avila, converts, and dies for her race

 Edith Stein, today’s saint’s given name, was a highly cultured European intellectual.
 She obtained a doctorate in philosophy summa cum laude from a German university after being accepted as a student by a renowned philosopher.
 She mastered numerous languages and worked as both a nurse and interpreter during World War I. She was a naturally gifted and effective teacher.
 She translated various works of Blessed John Henry Cardinal Newman from English and a work of Saint Thomas Aquinas from the original Latin.
 She published a book called Potency and Act on some foundational concepts in Thomism.
 Her erudition opened doors to elite circles of artists, philosophers, and other creators of culture.
 Yet she decided, in the flower of her life, to leave the shore, to wade into the sea of God, and to dive deep for the pearl of great price.
-Years after converting to Catholicism, Edith took vows as a Carmelite nun, becoming Saint Teresa Blessed (or “Benedicta”) of the Cross.
-When she entered the convent, where her scholarship counted little, one of Mother Superior’s first questions to her was: “Can you sew?”
+Years after converting to Catholicism, Edith took vows as a Carmelite nun, becoming Teresa Blessed (or “Benedicta”) of the Cross.
+Yet in the convent, her worldly achievements counted little.
+When she first walked through the doors, one of Mother Superior’s initial questions to her was: “Can you sew?”
 The science of the Cross had begun.

-After the Dutch bishops released a letter protesting the deportation of Dutch Jews, the retaliation against the church was swift and merciless.
-The gestapo showed up at local convents to imprison all Jewish converts.
-On August 2, 1942, Edith and her sister Rosa, also a convert who was helping in the convent, were arrested.
-They were transported by train to Auschwitz, gassed, and cremated, most likely on August 9th, along with hundreds of other Jews.
+After the Dutch bishops released a letter protesting the deportation of Dutch Jews, the retaliation against the Church was swift and merciless.
+The gestapo soon pounded on the doors of all local convents to take away any Jewish converts.
+On August 2, 1942, Edith was praying in the chapel when the gestapo came.
+She had five minutes to leave.
+Edith and her sister Rosa, also a convert who was helping in the convent, were taken away.
+They were transported in trains, like cattle, to Auschwitz, gassed to death, and cremated, most likely on August 9, along with hundreds of other Jews.
 Edith Stein was sharply aware of her double spiritual identity as a Jew and a Catholic.
 She knew she was dying, spiritually and physically, for each of her identities.
-Her iconic life and death, so redolent of the tensions of the twentieth century, caused Saint John Paul II to name her a co-patroness of Europe.
+Her iconic life and death, so redolent of the tensions of the twentieth century, caused Saint John Paul II to name her a co-patron of Europe.
 She was beatified in Cologne in 1987 and canonized in 1998 after a miraculous healing of a little girl in the state of Massachusetts was attributed to her intercession.